Gravel_Schaltungen_Modelluebersicht_Header_desktop.jpg

 Disc Brakes for Full Control

 Disc brakes are standard on gravel bikes.
-The current groups come with powerful hydraulic brakes that offer great modulation and work reliably and almost maintenance-free thanks to automatic pad adjustment.
+The current groups come with powerful hydraulic brakes that offer excellent modulation and work reliably and almost maintenance-free thanks to automatic pad adjustment.
 To mount the brakes on your bike, you should pay attention to the type of brake caliper mounts.
 Shimano, SRAM, and Campagnolo provide their groups suitable for most gravel frame sets with flat mount brakes.
-If your bike has post mount or IS mounts, in some cases, you can mount flat mount brakes with adapters.
-It's best to check with the frame manufacturer for this.
+If your bike has post mount or IS mounts, in some cases you can mount flat mount brakes with adapters.
+It’s best to check with the frame manufacturer.
 SRAM offers post mount brakes with shift/brake levers separately.

-Tip: It's a good idea to order a pair or two of compatible replacement brake pads right away.
+Tip: It’s a good idea to order one or two pairs of compatible replacement brake pads right away.

 Shimano GRX